Maniabhishek/fundamentals-For-Effective-Backend-Design/SystemDesign/3.importantConcepts/93.Protocols/a.Http1.1VsHttp2.0.md

 ## Key Idea of HTTP/2
 - http/2 solves the problem of head of line blocking by introducing streams
-- A single TCP connection can carry multiple can carry multiple independent streams
+- A single TCP connection can carry multiple independent streams
 - think of a streams as a virtual request/response channel inside the same connection
 ```
 TCP Connection